 10 Things You’re Probably Stressing About But Shouldn’t Be

 We can be honest here.
-If you’re attempting a 2017 thru-hike, it’s all you’re thinking about right now.
+If you’re attempting an upcoming thru-hike, it’s all you’re thinking about right now.
 And scrambled with the excitement and daydreams is a pile of stress about the 14 billion things that could go wrong.
 All of the following concerns are valid, but for the most part, they won’t come to pass (you aren’t going to starve) or there’s nothing you can do about it (you will end up in a bad bubble at some point, and you’ll escape just fine.)
 There are valid stress points of thru-hiking (injuries, running out of money) but we’ll save that for another, more depressing post.
 For now, do yourself a favor and keep obsessing about cutting the handle off your toothbrush, not if you’re going to be judged for skipping the approach trail.

 1) I feel like I should hike the approach trail but I really don’t want to.